DustinHall/dustinhall.github.io/reading-notes/programming-with-javascript.md

 Since local variables can only be used within their function variables with the same name can be used in different functions.

-## JavaScript Operators

-An operator performs some operation on single, or multiple, operands (data value) and produces a result.
-There are Binary and Unary operators as well as one special ternary operator.

-**Binary**:Requires two operands one before and after the operator - operand1 operator operand2 - '3+4'.

-**Unary**:Requires a single operand either before or after the operator - operator operand (or) operand operator - 'x++' or '++x'.

-For a list of operators [js_operators](https://www.w3schools.com/js/js_operators.asp) or [another site](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)

 ## Site Contents
 Return [**_HOME_**](https://DustinHall.github.io/reading-notes)